maydayv7/dotfiles/devices/README.md

 ### Devices
 The `devices` directory contains the core definitions for multiple PCs and various other devices.
-To add a new device, simply create a configuration file for it (name of the file must be the same as the `hostname` of the device) and write down the configuration using the options of the desired modules from the [`modules`](../modules/README.md) directory, or add your own configuration modules using the `imports` keyword.
+To add a new device, simply create a configuration file for it (name of the file/directory must be the same as the `hostname` of the device) and write down the configuration using the options of the desired modules from the [`modules`](../modules/README.md) directory, or add your own configuration modules using the `imports` keyword.
 You can also use the keyword `format` to generate a particular type of image for that device (Eg. `iso`, generated using [`nixos-generators`](https://github.com/nix-community/nixos-generators)).
 Use the `repo` keyword to specify the main package repository to be used (see [`self.channels.${system}`](../configuration.nix)).
+Optionally, add user-specific configuration in [`users`](../users/README.md).
 Then, run the command `nixos-rebuild switch --flake .#HOSTNAME` and let Nix do all the work for you!

 #### Additional Options
 These are the options that can be used in addition to the ones exposed by the `nixosModules`: